madetech/handbook/team-norms/README.md

 Our methods of running team-wide and company-wide retrospectives.

 ## [Timesheets](timesheets.md)

-Guidance on how to fill in the dreaded timesheet.
+Guidance on how to fill in timesheets.